 Detroit has a lot of talent on its defensive line and should cause a lot of problems for an Arizona offensive line that has given up an NFL-high 51 sacks.
-The Cardinals have gotten next to no production from the quarterback position, while Matthew Stafford will lead Detroit’s top-ranked pass offense.
+The Cardinals have also gotten next to no production from the quarterback position.
+Meanwhile, Matthew Stafford leads Detroit’s top-ranked pass offense.
 Arizona’s pass defense has played well, intercepting 19 balls and allowing just 197 yards per game (5th in the NFL).
 Still, how do you pick a team that has lost nine games in a row and is coming off a 58-point loss?
-Ryan Lindley will start again, and he has five picks and no TD’s in his previous two starts.
+Ryan Lindley starts again and has five picks and no TD’s in his previous two starts.
 The Cards are at home, but it’s hard to give them any other advantage, especially facing a team with an offense as potent as Detroit’s is.
 Lions cover on the road.

 KP’s Pick: Detroit

 After facing Denver last Thursday, Oakland has had a few extra days to rest and prepare for the Chiefs.
 The Raiders have allowed the third most touchdowns (17) to opposing running backs.
 That could bode well for Jamaal Charles and KC’s run game.
 But the Chiefs have also struggled against the run and Darren McFadden is practicing, despite suffering an ankle injury last week.
 An even bigger key is that Oakland’s struggles have been mostly on defense, while the Chiefs have had an inept offense.
 Brady Quinn had the one great game, but has otherwise struggled.
 Carson Palmer, on the other hand, has had no trouble moving the ball, and continues to rack up tons of passing yards.
 I see Oakland having no trouble at home against the Chiefs.
 Raiders cover.

 KP’s Pick: Oakland